osiris-code/osiris/docs/hidden/user/index.md

 ## Shared Memory (OpenMP) parallelism

 In addition to the standard spatial decomposition, OSIRIS can use a hybrid distributed memory (MPI) / shared memory (OpenMP) algorithm that relies on the fact that usually the computer nodes used have a number of cores that share the node memory, and may improve performance in some simulations.
-To read more about shared memory parallelism in Osiris please consult the [shared memory](Shared_Memory.md) section of the User Guide..
+To read more about shared memory parallelism in Osiris please consult the [shared memory](Shared_Memory.md) section of the User Guide.

 ## Diagnostics